abhi0395/mycv/README.md

 Astrophysicist specializing in galaxy formation and evolution, the circumgalactic and intergalactic medium, quasar absorption-line systems, and cosmology.
-My research combines large ground-based photometric and spectroscopic surveys (e.g., DESI, SDSS) with data-intensive and computational methods to study cosmic gas flows and the metal cycle in the Universe.
-My long-term goal is to build an independent research program at the intersection of large surveys, scalable data intensive pipelines, and the physics of galaxy formation and evolution.
+My research combines large photometric and spectroscopic surveys (e.g., DESI, SDSS, 4MOST, WEAVE) with data-intensive computational methods to study cosmic gas flows, the baryon cycle, and metal enrichment in the Universe.
+I am also interested in connecting observations with state-of-the-art cosmological simulations (e.g., TNG, EAGLE) by comparing observed quantities with theoretical predictions and testing simulation-based predictions directly against survey data.
+My long-term vision is to build an independent research program at the intersection of next-generation surveys, advanced computational methods, and the physics of galaxy evolution.

 ## Professional Experience